DevOps technology overview

 With continuous deployment, the entire process from code commit to production is automated.
 When your code is automatically deployed, your customers get access to new features as soon as they’re ready.

 Once live in production, monitoring delivers information about your app’s performance and usage patterns.
 Achieve high availability by getting immediate, rich diagnostic data that your team can act on quickly.
 Mitigate issues for users and gather data to make informed business decisions about future development.
 And, with automated compliance policies using infrastructure as code and policy as code, you’ll ensure that the apps you deploy to production use desired-state configurations that align with security best practices.Learn more

 Start doing DevOps with Azure

 Azure offers an end-to-end, automated solution for DevOps that includes integrated security and monitoring.
 Take a simple path to developing and operating your apps in the cloud.
-The developer experience of Visual Studio Team Services integrates with the tools of your choice.
+The developer experience of Azure DevOps integrates with the tools of your choice.
 If you’re a Java developer – great – Azure provides native integrations with Eclipse.
 If you build with Jenkins, use it to easily deploy directly to Azure.
 Bring your development, IT operations and quality engineering teams together to build, test, deploy, monitor and manage applications in the cloud.
 For apps and workloads with latency, regulatory or other custom requirements, Azure, combined with Azure Stack, provides a consistent hybrid DevOps experience.
 Use your skills, processes and tools in the environment in which your app needs to run.